-Vaser LipoSelection (VL) is an advanced liposuction technique that utilizes ultrasound energy to break down the fat and liquefy it before it is removed by vacuum suction.
+Vaser LipoSelection (VL) is a modern and effective liposuction technique that utilizes ultrasound energy to break down the fat and liquefy it before it is removed by vacuum suction.
 The ultrasound energy is delivered via a rod-like probe that is inserted directly into the fat.
 After the fat has been liquefied, a suction cannula (tube) is used to remove the fat.

 Another important benefit of the ultrasound energy is that it heats up the collagen fibers that connect the underside of the skin to the muscles below the fat.
 The heat causes the collagen fibers to shorten, pulling the skin inwards and effectively tightening the skin.